How Much Alcohol Is Too Much?

 Posted Mar 25, 2014

-You’re at a party, halfway through a nice bottle of pinot, when you discover your designated driver forgot it was his turn behind the wheel.
+You’re at a party.
+Halfway through a nice bottle of pinot, you discover that your designated driver forgot it was his turn behind the wheel.
 You think, If I stop drinking now, I should be OK to drive by the time the evening ends, right?
 Maybe.
 But maybe not.